-The inventory turnover ratio is probably one of the best indicators of company efficiency.
-Showing how quick you are at turning inventory into sales.
-The ratio indicates how many times certain inventory is sold during a certain period of time, a year, for example.
-Knowing and understanding your company’s turnover rate can be a massive help in planning your future inventory purchases and optimizing your stock.
+Inventory turnover ratio is probably one of the best indicators of a company’s efficiency – in essence, showing how quick your business is at turning inventory into sales.
+The ratio indicates how many times particular inventory is sold during a certain period of time – over the course of a year, for example.
+Knowing and understanding your company’s inventory turnover rate can be a massive help in planning your future inventory purchases and optimising your stock.

-Days in inventory* (DII) can help you to understand your inventory turnover even better because it places the turnover ratio into daily context.
-The DII value shows the average number of days it takes to sell the current inventory.
+Calculating your business’ days in inventory* (DII) can help you to understand your inventory turnover ratio even better because it positions the ratio within daily context.
+The DII value shows the average number of days it takes to sell a particular set of current inventory.
 Generally speaking, a higher inventory turnover (but a lower inventory turnover period) is preferable, but this can vary from one industry to another.

-Knowing these numbers is important because they can be a massive influence on your profit margins.
-A decrease in inventory turnover can mean that less goods are being sold or you’ve had to lower the markup rate for some reason.
-This will cause the margin to decline.
-Investors are always interested in knowing how fluid your company’s inventory is and how fast you can turn that into cash.
-If inventory can’t be sold it’s effectively worthless.
+Knowing these numbers is important because they can have a massive influence on your profit margins.
+A decrease in inventory turnover can mean that fewer goods are being sold or that you’ve had to lower the mark-up rate on certain products for one reason or another, which can cause your profit margin to shrink.
+Investors are always interested in knowing how fluid your company’s inventory is and how fast you can turn it into hard cash.
+If inventory can’t be sold, it is effectively worthless.

-Turnover ratio can be calculated by dividing sales or the cost of goods sold (COGS) by the average inventory.
-Sales and COGS values can be found on the income statement.
-The company’s current inventory can be found on the balance sheet.
-The average inventory can be found by dividing the sum of the beginning value and ending value of the inventory.
+Inventory turnover ratio can be calculated easily by dividing sales or the cost of goods sold (COGS) by the average inventory.
+Sales and COGS values can be found on your income statement, while the company’s current inventory can be found on the balance sheet.
+The average inventory ratio can be calculated by dividing the sum of the beginning value and ending value of the inventory.

-Because it doesn’t include the markup, using COGS to find your inventory turnover makes the results much more realistic.
-On the other hand, using the number of sales very common and might be necessary for comparative analysis.
+Because it doesn’t include the mark-up, using COGS to find your inventory turnover ratio makes the results much more realistic.
+On the other hand, using the number of sales is very common and might be necessary for comparative analysis.

 The inventory at the beginning of the year: $100,000